 I find inspiration for the looks I create mainly from pop culture.
 I am obsessed with 20th-century history of fashion, fine art, and music — everything is related!
 One decade informs the next, it is all so fascinating to me!

 What are your goals for the future?
 Any dream makeup jobs?

 My goals are to continue to create fun and exciting makeup looks with wonderful people and colleagues.
-It would be an absolute honour and dream of mine to create iconic looks that are recognized on an international scale, and to inspire others.
+It would be an absolute honour and dream of mine to create iconic looks that are recognized on an international scale and to inspire others.

 What advice would you give to anyone thinking of enrolling at CMU or aspiring makeup artists?

-My advice for anyone thinking of enrolling in CMU is get ready for an exciting new journey!
-For aspiring makeup artists I would advise to just keep at it — keep practicing, learning, networking with your peers and be patient; don’t give up, and don’t forget to practice gratitude!
+My advice for anyone thinking of enrolling in CMU is to get ready for an exciting new journey!
+For aspiring makeup artists I would advise you to just keep at it — keep practicing, learning, networking with your peers and be patient; don’t give up, and don’t forget to practice gratitude!
 There is space for everyone, you are all welcome in this artist community.